-The Group may decide to employ the auditor on assignments additional to their statutory audit duties where the auditor's expertise and experience with the Group are important.
+The Group may decide to employ the auditor on assignments additional to their statutory audit duties where the auditors' expertise and experience with the Group are important.

-Non-audit services of \$4,075 (2012: \$4,770) were provided during the financial year for tax advice.
-Details of the amounts paid or payable to the auditor (RSM Bird Cameron Partners) for audit and non-audit services provided during the year are also set out in note 18 to the financial report.
+Non-audit services of \$60,750 (2013: \$4,075) were provided during the financial year in conducting a risk review for the Group.
+Details of the amounts paid or payable to the auditor (RSM Bird Cameron Partners) for audit and non-audit services provided during the year are also set out in note 17 to the financial report.

-The Board of Directors has considered the position and, in accordance with advice received from the Finance, Audit & Risk Committee, is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The Directors are satisfied that the provision of non-audit services by the auditor did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:
+The Board of Directors has considered the position and, in accordance with advice received from the Finance, Audit and Risk Committee, is satisfied that the provision of the non-audit services is compatible with the general standards of independence for auditors.
+The Directors are satisfied that the provision of non-audit services by the auditor did not compromise auditor independence for the following reasons:

-- all non-audit services have been reviewed by the Finance, Audit & Risk Committee to ensure they do not impact the impartiality and objectivity of the auditor; and - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.
+- all non-audit services have been reviewed by the Finance, Audit and Risk Committee to ensure they do not impact on the impartiality and objectivity of the auditor; and - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.